 - Acer Aspire V15 Nitro

 - Not the prettiest of laptops, nor the most sturdy one.
-Nevertheless, this thing’s been with me for nearly six years.
+Nevertheless, this thing’s been with me for over seven years.
 Great specs, back then, for relatively little money.

 - Raspberry Pi Model B